 The price of production in Vietnam is lower than in many other countries, such as China or the US.
 However, workers’ salaries in Vietnam can have a significant impact on the cost of production in most of Vietnam companies.

 However, this is pegged on the type of product that the company produces per unit.
-If you have to outsource some material products overuses, then your costs of production could be slightly higher than when you outsource Vietnam products.
+If you have to source some material products overuses, then your costs of production could be slightly higher than when you do sourcing vietnamese products entirely from Vietnam.
 This is because workers’ salaries represent about 20% of the final product unit price when the product costs are calculated in the end.
 Despite this, you will still have about 15% of savings in all the levels of production.

 Apart from just the manufacturing of products in Vietnam, you also have to factor in other costs, including taxes and shipping costs.
 Some taxes are always imposed on products that are on export from Vietnam to other countries overseas, including the US.